beNative/LogViewer/README.md

     - **Automatic Saving**: Sessions are automatically saved as `.sqlite` files in a dedicated folder within your user profile's AppData directory.
     - **Load, Rename, Delete**: The Data Hub provides a full UI to manage previous sessions, allowing you to resume your work effortlessly.
 - **Light and Dark Themes**: A polished UI with a theme toggle in the Settings tab.
+- **Polished User Experience**: Features a color-coded header for intuitive navigation, a global status bar for at-a-glance information, and multiple icon sets for customization.
 - **Drag-and-Drop Interface**: Easily create new sessions by dropping log files (`.xml` or `.zip` archives).
 - **In-Memory Database**: Utilizes `sql.js` to store log data in an in-memory SQLite database, enabling fast and complex queries without a server.
 - **Tabbed Navigation**: